 Scholarships, grants, financial aid, and in-state tuition reductions can all lower the total cost of an online bachelor’s degree in accounting.
 Online programs, on average, are less expensive than similar on-campus programs.
 They can also have more flexible schedules, allowing you to work part-time or full-time while taking classes.

 If you’ve already completed some college courses or have an associate’s degree, then you may be able to use that experience toward your accounting major.
 Ask about how your previous credits may transfer and apply to your program.

 Average Salary for a Bachelor’s in Accounting

-There are many other related positions that have competitive pay and job outlook.
-Tax examiners and collectors, for example, earned a median annual pay of $55,600 in 2020.
-Budget analysts earned approximately $79,000 in 2020, according to BLS.
+Many other related positions have competitive pay and a promising job outlook.
+For example, tax examiners and collectors earned a median annual wage of $56,780 per year in 2021, while Budget Analysts earned $79,940 per year.